tolomea/constraint-propagation/README.md

-# constraint-propagation
-Let's use constraint propagation to solve some problems.
+# Let's use constraint propagation to solve some problems.

 These problems will all have the following properties: